onsecurity/onsecurity-mcp-server-internal/README.md

 - I would like summaries for different types of stakeholders on the state of our recent pentest engagemenets - eg high level, technical, managerial etc
 - Do I need to action anything to prevent test getting held up?
 - Are there any new findings?
+- What are the top 10 most common findings across pentests and scans.

 *Note: It is useful sometimes to configure Claude to "Extended thinking" for some questions.*